denis-beurive/onlykey-notes/ssh-connections.md

 # SSH connections from a Windows host

+This document outlines the procedure for using a private SSH key stored on an OnlyKey to establish a connection with a remote server.

+> The provided examples are intended for Windows systems.
+However, the procedure can be easily adapted—albeit not always straightforward—for use on a Linux host.

 ## Preparation

 * Download and unstall the last version of OpenSSH (https://github.com/PowerShell/Win32-OpenSSH/)
 * Install the [OnlyKey command line tools](https://docs.onlykey.io/command-line.html).

-Check the version of the command line tools: `onlykey-cli.exe version`.
+Verify the installed version of the OnlyKey command line tools by running: `onlykey-cli.exe version`.

 Print the version of OpenSSH: